Choose Love (organisation): Expansion out of France

 In October 2015, there was an increase in migrant arrivals in the Moria Refugee Camp in Lesbos, Greece, and disease was breaking out.
 Help Refugees put out a message asking for doctors to go there and offering to pay for flights and accommodation if they could stay for more than a week.
 They managed to fund 30 doctors.
 By June 2016, Help Refugees was supporting 26 projects across Europe.

 Since 2015, Choose Love has raised more than £120 million and worked in 50 countries across the world.

 Prism the Gift Fund

-Choose Love initially operated as a "collective fund" managed by Prism the Gift Fund, which is a registered charity in the UK.
-Prism the Gift Fund was established in 2005 with the clear vision to increase the flow of funds into the charitable sector by creating efficiencies.
-Prism helped the organisation with legal and financial issues, and "back-office support" until May 2024.

-Since May 2024 Choose Love has been an independent charity.

-Corporate Watch raised concerns over the lack of transparency around Choose Love's and Prism the Gift Fund's relationship, especially around the decision to leave Northern France in 2021.
+Choose Love initially operated as a "collective fund" managed by Prism the Gift Fund.
+The company was established in 2004 to increase the flow of funds from British donors into the charity sector.
+Prism the Gift Fund helped Choose Love with legal and financial issues and "back-office support".
+Corporate Watch raised concerns over the lack of transparency around the partnership between the two companies, especially around their decision to leave Northern France in 2021.
+Starting from May 2024, Choose Love has become an independent charity, severing its ties with Prism the Gift Fund.